saibatizoku/font8x8-rs/README.md

 Credits
 =======

+Summary: 8x8 monochrome bitmap fonts for rendering.
+Implemented in Rust.

 Author: Joaquín Rosales <globojorro@gmail.com>

 License: Public Domain

 These header files are directly derived from an assembler file fetched from: